jazzabeanie/dotfiles/README.md

     - get access keys from AWS IAM
     - Path: jazzabeanie-personal-storage
   - Read more at https://cyberduck.io/s3/, and https://docs.cyberduck.io/protocols/s3/#connecting
-- Install Joplin
+- setup Joplin (should have been installed by homebrew)
-- Install some window manager?
-Or maybe I can use build in Mac commands
+  - TODO: write the details of the settings

 Linux: